Bare Bones Coverage and The Affordable Care Act

 4. Can employees choose better coverage?

-An employee who is offered a plan that is deemed unaffordable or do not cover at least 60% of health costs can choose to purchase health insurance from the exchanges.
+An employee who is offered a plan that is deemed unaffordable or does not cover at least 60% of health costs can choose to purchase affordable health insurance from the exchanges.
 Here, they can avail of federal subsidies to buy insurance.
 To be considered “affordable,” a plan must not cost more than 9.5% of the worker’s household income.
-If a worker uses federal subsidy to purchase a better plan from the exchange, the employer must pay a $3,000 penalty for that worker alone.
+If a worker uses a federal subsidy to purchase a better plan from the exchange, the employer must pay a $3,000 penalty for that worker alone.

 5. Why would workers look for insurance someplace else?

 Even with the subsidies, some people might consider plans in the exchanges expensive.
-Many employers believe that their workers prefer plans that cost less than $50 a month, even if it means fewer services covered.
+Many employers believe that their workers prefer plans that cost less than $50 a month, even if it means fewer services are covered.

 6. Under the ACA, individuals are required to get health insurance or face a penalty, will a basic plan suffice?

 The “minimum essential coverage” requirement for health insurance also applies to individuals or they face a penalty.
-The penalty, which is the higher of the two amounts is phased-in as follows:
+The penalty, which is the higher of the two amounts is phased in as follows:

-• 2014 1% $95
+- 2014 1% $95

-• 2015 2% $325
+- 2015 2% $325

-• 2016 2.5% $695
+- 2016 2.5% $695

-Posted in: | Comments Off
+Posted in: Simon Bukai | Comments Off